UseHexus/gpt-wrapped/README.md

 Feel free to create a pull request or report any bugs.
 Accuracy of the code is not guaranteed.

 Made by Team Hexus.
-Not affliated with Open AI in any way
+Not affiliated with Open AI in any way